-Nicholas Hauman is Assistant Professor and Chair of the Department of Sociology at Bethany Lutheran College in Mankato, MN and teaches courses on sociological theory, social stratification, social movements, death and dying, the family, sociology of religion, global social problems, and cultural anthropology.
-In addition to this he is the co-director of the Center for Intercultural Development and Resources (CIDR) and will begin leading cultural immersion courses in spring 2017 to the White Mountain Apache Reservation with further trips planned for Malawi and Grenada.
+Nicholas Hauman is Assistant Professor in the Department of Sociology and Criminology at Benedictine College in Atchison, Kansas.
+He previously taught at Bethany Lutheran College in Mankato, MN as Assistant Professor of Sociology and was the co-director of the Center for Intercultural Development and Resources (CIDR).
+He teaches courses on sociological theory, social stratification, social movements, death and dying, the family, sociology of religion, global social problems, and cultural anthropology.

 Nicholas’ dissertation research analyzed flash mobs to explore the relationship between social systems, as described by Niklas Luhmann, and human agency through the development of the concept of psychic confluence−a phenomenon in which both individuals and social systems simultaneously influence and alter one another through structural couplings.
 His current research explores the improbability of negation through analysis of terrorist attacks, fashion magazines, and the early origins of social theory.